kingsquare/roundcube-docker/README.md

 Extend this Docker image and add an own`/app/config.custom.php`.
 See [config defaults](https://github.com/roundcube/roundcubemail/blob/master/config/defaults.inc.php)

+> IMPORTANT!
+Read all comments in defaults.inc.php, understand them and configure your installation to be not surprised by default behaviour.

 #### php.ini

 Extend this Docker image and add an own`/app/php.custom.ini`.